Dracophyllum strictum

 Dracophyllum strictum, commonly known as totorowhiti, is a species of shrub endemic to New Zealand.
 It was first described by Joseph Dalton Hooker in 1844 and gets the specific epithet strictum for its rigid and packed together leaves.
-In the heath family Ericaceae, it inhabits lowland up to montane forest and shrubland and reaches a height of 50-300 cm.'
+In the heath family Ericaceae, it inhabits lowland up to montane forest and shrubland.'

+Description

+It is a shrub to small tree reaches in height.
+The bark on older branches is dark brown while young stems are yellowish-brown.
+It has linear-triangular leaves arranged spirally along the branches.
+The flowers are white to light pink, appearing on red stalks in clusters at the end of branches.